 This is an add-on package through which Liberty Tax professionals take a more hands-on approach to your IRS audit.
 Enhanced Audit Assistance includes pre-audit recommendations about the types of documents the IRS might request from you, assistance responding to IRS communication, and advice about your options once the audit process is complete.
 However, this doesn’t involve actual representation or negotiation.

-Easy Advance loans are useful for early filers who don’t want to wait for their tax refunds, which can take until the second half of February to arrive.
-However, Early Advance loans may carry interest charges and require an underwriting process, so it’s best to inquire with Liberty Tax staff before signing up.
+Refund advance loans are useful for early filers who don’t want to wait for their tax refunds, which can take several weeks to arrive.
+However, these loans may carry interest charges and require an underwriting process, so it’s best to inquire with Liberty Tax staff before signing up.
+Plus, Liberty Tax makes clear that this offer is subject to change or cancellation at any time.

 1. Clean, User-Friendly Interface